-The mission of Hospital Central Services, Inc. (HCSC) is to promote quality educational initiatives for the residents of Eastern Pennsylvania and Western New Jersey.
-HCS, Inc.’s Education Fund cis designed to support the presentation of the High School Hero Blood Donor Recruitment Scholarship to benefit Miller-Keystone Blood Center, and to assist regional non-profit organizations with their educational initiatives.
+For more than 35 years, the Hospital Central Services, Inc. Education Fund has demonstrated HCSC’s commitment to promoting quality educational programs for the residents of Eastern Pennsylvania and Western New Jersey.
+This includes presentation of the Miller-Keystone Blood Center High School Blood Donor Recruitment Scholarship and the Bill & Jacqueline Younger High School Student Volunteer Scholarship, as well as yearly grant presentations to regional non-profit organizations in support of their educational initiatives.

 Non-Profit Grant Opportunities